Article published in the Farmers Guardian 31st August 2018 – Sheep Special on Performance Recording at Bearwood

 Welcome to the Bearwood pedigree sheep website.
 Bearwood Farm has two flocks of sheep; a Lleyn flock (Flock 981) which was established in 1998 and a Blue Texel flock established in 2011.
-The flocks total 250 ewes (225 Lleyn / 25 Blue Texel) and 120 replacements (110 Lleyn / 10 Blue Texel) and both flocks started performance recording when they were established which led me to being nominated for the Farmers Weekly Sheep Farmer of the Year award in 2013, where I was runner-up.
+The flocks total 250 ewes (200 Lleyn / 50 Blue Texel) and 150 replacements and both flocks started performance recording when they were established which led me to being nominated for the Farmers Weekly Sheep Farmer of the Year award in 2013, where I was a finalist.

 The Lleyn ewe is very versatile.
 She is a medium-sized ewe, prolific, lambs easily, is a goodmother, a good forage converter and is long lived.
 You can breed her pure or put another breed on her.
 I mainly use Lleyn rams and the majority of lambs going for meat meet the R3L classification or better with an average carcase weight of 20 kg.